Skip to main content Skip to main content

 This diagnosis led to other diagnosis like Ehlers-Danlos, Acrocyanosis, Iron-Deficient Anemia, ADHA, and even Dyslexia.

 Amanda has 1 older and 2 younger brothers, and 2 of them share some of the same issues.
-We love Akron Children's Hospital and continue to support its efforts to save lives.
+We love Akron Children's and continue to support its efforts to save lives.
 I am part of the Eosinophilic Esophagitis Fundraising and Awareness Committee at Akron Children’s to help raise money for research and to educate others about the disease.

 I look forward to meeting you and promise to offer any support I can.